-Planning a big Spring clean this year?
+Planning a big pre-Christmas clean this year?
 Join the club!
-We’ve been spending more time indoors than ever, so it’s no surprise if mess, clutter, dust and dirt have been a constant battle this year.
-A big clean and tidy is the perfect way to start the new year.
+As the weather cools down and we’ve been spending more time indoors, it’s no surprise if mess, clutter, dust and dirt have been a constant battle.
+A big clean and tidy is the perfect way to prepare for the festive holidays, especially if you’re expecting guests.

-We’re not just talking about shoving stray items under the stairs or finally scrubbing away those Christmas wine stains – this is a top-to-toe revamp of your home.
+We’re not just talking about shoving stray items under the stairs and giving the counters a hasty wipe-down, this is a top-to-toe clean of your home.

 Piles of paperwork, bags and shoes where they shouldn’t be, ironing not put away.
 Sound familiar?
 This is partly due to our busy lifestyles and ineffective storage, but a major problem is having too much stuff to start with.
 To shorten time spent cleaning and create harmony in your home – and head – you need to thin out your stuff.